 Guide to Gracehill Golf Course If you’re the kind of a golfer who doesn’t back down from a challenge, then you’ll have an exciting time

 Guide to Roe Park Golf Course Roe Valley is nestled amongst the stunningly beautiful backdrop of The Roe Valley Country Park, near Limavady in Northern.

 There can be little doubt about it, Portrush and The North of Ireland is the home of champions.

 Three of the most famous hail from this small island corner, arguably the World Number 2 Golfer, Rory McIlroy, the most prominent.

 Rory, a massive advocate for Northern Ireland’s sensational golf courses, has used his own Foundation (The Rory Foundation) as a principal sponsor of the Irish Open, bringing big names to the tournament again.

 Darren Clarke, the 2011 Open Champion, a native of County Tyrone, began his career at Dungannon Golf Club before moving to the North Coast.

 His foundation supports junior golfers, including the local schools league, as his way of introducing his love of the game to others “finding their feet on the fairway.”

-Royal Portrush was already well known in the golfing world.
-However, it became a household name when McDowell, after his 2010 US Open win at Pebble Beach, told the world he’d honed his skills here.
+Royal Portrush was already well-known in the golfing world.
+However, it became a household name when McDowell, after his 2010 US Open wins at Pebble Beach, told the world he’d honed his skills here.